-(c).
-Amount Deemed Paid or Distributed.
+- (c).
+Amount Decned Paid or Distributed.
 The amount deemed paid or distributed to the holders of capital stock of the Corporation upon any such merger, consolidation, sale, transfer, exclusive license, or other disposition shall be the cash or the value of the property, rights or securities to be paid or distributed to such holders pursuant to such Deemed Liquidation Event.
-The value of such property, rights or securities shall be determined in good faith by the Board.
+The value of such property, rights or securities shall be determined in good faith by the Board. - (d).

-(d).
 Allocation of Escrow and Contingent Consideration.
-In the event of a Deemed Liquidation Event pursuant to Section Fourth C.6(a)(i), if any portion of the consideration payable to the stockholders of the Corporation is payable only upon satisfaction of contingencies (the "Additional Consideration"), the Merger Agreement shall provide that (x) the portion of such consideration that is not Additional Consideration (such portion, the "Initial Consideration") shall be allocated among the holders of capital stock of the Corporation in accordance with Section Fourth C.3 as if the Initial Consideration and the stockholders of the corporation which becomes payable to the stockholders of the Corporation in accordance with Section Fourth C.3 after taking into account the previous payment of the Initial Consideration as part of the same transaction.
-For the purposes of this Section Fourth C.6(d), consideration placed into escrow or retained as a holdback to be available for satisfaction of indemnification or similar obligations in connection with such Deemed Liquidation Event shall be consection with such Deemed Consideration placed into escrow or retained as a holdback to be available for satisfaction of be Additional Consideration.
+In the event of a Deemed Liquidation Event pursuant to Section Fourth C.6(a)(i), if any portion of the consideration payable to the stockholders of the Corporation is payable only upon satisfaction of contingencies (the "Additional Consideration"), the Merger Agreement shall provide that (x) the portion of such consideration that is not Additional Consideration (such portion, the "Initial Consideration") shall be allocated among the holders of capital stock of the Corporation in necordance with Section Fourth C.3 as if the Initial Consideration were the only consideration payable in connection with such Deemed Liquidation Event and (y) any Additional Consideration which becomes payable to the stockholders of the Corporation upon satisfaction of such contingencies shall be allocated among the holders of capital stock of the Corporation in accordance with Section Fourth C.3 after taking into account the previous payment of the Initial Consideration as part of the same transaction.
+For the purposes of this Section Fourth C.6(d), consideration placed into escrow or retained as a holdback to be available for satisfaction of indemnification or similar obligations in connection with such Deemed Liquidation Event shall be deemed to be Additional Consideration.